Ed-Fi-Exchange-OSS/DataChecker/Readme.md

 * Right Click on the WebApp folder and set it as the startup project.
 * In the WebApp project, configure both "appsettings.json" and "appsettings.Production.json".
 Specify your database engine (postgres of SqlServer) and your database connection string.
 * In visual studio open: Tools->Nuget Package Manager->Package Manager Console.
-* In the package manager console change the project to *dataChecker.Persistance*
+* In the package manager console change the project to `MSDF.DataChecker.Migrations.SqlServer` or `MSDF.DataChecker.Migrations.Postgres` dependign of your connection engine.
 * If and only if this is an upgrade of an exisitng system, in the package manager console run: `Add-Migration MyMigration -context DatabaseContext`
 * Run`Update-Database -context DatabaseContext` to update the data base with the Migration files( DataChecker.Persistanc-> Migrations)
 * Deploy the WebApp to a folder in the IIS root and convert it into an application in IIS.